Skip to main contentScroll Top

 In people's imagination, a floating market looks like this, except that it was 30 years ago....

-Along the quays, you come across boats offering visitors fresh produce from the nearby sea.
-From clams to langoustines, you can admire your dish created on site on one of the boats equipped for this purpose.
-The biggest concentration area being around the small main pedestrian bridge, connecting the 2 sides of the canal and the 2 market areas.
+Along the quays, boats offer visitors fresh seafood from the nearby sea.
+From clams to langoustines, you can admire your dish being prepared on-site on one of the specially equipped boats.
+The largest gathering point is around the main pedestrian bridge, which connects the two sides of the canal and the two sections of the market.

-People (tourists) tend to want to see a "real" floating market, so want to see lots of boats and will therefore head towards Damnoen Saduak (also because it's the only one open during the week).
-Result, Amphawa is mostly frequented by Thais, who unwind here on the weekend, and it's not so bad that way.
+People (tourists) tend to want to see a "real" floating market, so they want to see lots of boats and therefore head towards Damnoen Saduak (also because it's the only one open on weekdays).
+As a result, Amphawa is mostly frequented by Thais, who unwind here on the weekend, and it's not so bad that way.

 crowd along amphawa canal - thailand